-23 Is a lease generally subordinate to a security instrument pursuant to the provisions of the lease?
+Is a lease generally subordinate to a security instrument pursuant to the provisions of the lease?
 What are the legal consequences of a lease being superior in priority to a security instrument upon foreclosure?
 Do lenders typically require subordination and non-disturbance agreements from tenants?
 Are ground (or head) leases treated differently from other commercial leases?

-Whether the lease will survive the enforcement of security interest (ie, mortgage) depends on the sequence of creation of lease.
+Whether the lease will survive the enforcement of security interest (ie, mortgage) depends on the sequence of creation of the lease.

-If the lease is created after the security interest, it may not generally be subordinated, as registration of lease cannot be made without having consent of mortgagee and as long as consent of mortgagee is provided, the lease will survive after enforcement of mortgage.
+If the lease is created after the security interest, it may not generally be subordinated, as registration of lease cannot be made without having the consent of the mortgagee, and as long as the consent of the mortgagee is provided, the lease will survive after enforcement of mortgage.
 If the lease is created prior to the security interest, the lease will remain in effect for its full legal term upon the enforcement of the security interest.

-The lender may ask tenants to enter into a subordination and nondisturbance agreement.
+The lender may ask tenants to enter into subordination and non-disturbance agreement.